Rebound Hammer Test

 The Rebound hammer test device usually comes with graphs prepared by the manufacturer to relate rebound to the strength of concrete.
 We also use the Rebound hammer test to check out the uniformity and quality of the concrete surface.

 This test is very simple and easy to run and is specified by ASTM C805.
 To perform the rebound hammer test, the hammer must be perpendicular to a smooth and clean concrete surface.
 In some cases, it would be hard to satisfy this condition.
 The correlations should be provided by the manufacturer, can be used to relate the strength to the amount of rebound at different angels.

 Factors Affecting this Test

-The tests result of rebound hammer test is affected by several other factors.
+The tests result of the rebound hammer test is affected by several other factors.

 To reduce the effect of these factors it is desirable to average 10 to 12 reading from different points in the concrete test surface area.